-Ahhhh.
-You just can't help saying it as you ponder the plethora of snow-covered peaks in the Kootenay Region of BC.
-This is the kind of place that makes you glad you came.
-Deep river valleys cleaved by white-water rivers, impossible sheer rock faces, alpine meadows, and a sawtooth of white-dappled mountains stretching across the horizon inspire awe, action or mere contemplation.
+You just can't help sighing as you ponder the plethora of snow-covered peaks in the Kootenay Region of BC.
+Deep river valleys cleaved by white-water rivers, impossibly sheer rock faces, alpine meadows and a sawtooth of white-dappled mountains stretching across the horizon inspire awe, action and mere contemplation.

 Across this richly textured region, look for grizzly and black bear, elk, moose, deer, beaver, mountain goats and much more.
 Pause to make your own discoveries.